sharan7898/SDLC-DOC/README.md

 ## Agile Model
 <br>

-Agile SDLC model is a combination of iterative and incremental process models with focus on process adaptability and customer satisfaction by rapid delivery of working software product.
-Agile Methods break the product into small incremental builds.
-These builds are provided in iterations.
+* Agile SDLC model is a combination of iterative and incremental process models with focus on process adaptability and customer satisfaction by rapid delivery of working software product.

+*  Agile Methods break the product into small incremental builds.

+* These builds are provided in iterations.
 Each iteration typically lasts from about one to three weeks.

-Every iteration involves cross functional teams working simultaneously on various areas like −
+* Every iteration involves cross functional teams working simultaneously on various areas like −

-* Planning
+1.Planning
-* Requirements Analysis
+2.Requirements Analysis
-* Design
-* Coding
+3.Design
+4.Coding
-* Unit Testing and
+5.Unit Testing and
-* Acceptance Testing.
+6.Acceptance Testing.

 At the end of the iteration, a working product is displayed to the customer and important stakeholders.